 Phil Coles AM was inducted into the Sport Australia Hall of Fame in 1993 as a General Member for his contribution to administration in the sport of canoeing.

-Phil Coles has been a member of the Executive Board of the Australian Olympic Committee since 1973, being secretary general from 1985 to 1993 and then Director of International Relations from 1993 to 1999.
-He was a member of the Board of the Sydney Olympics 2000 Bid Limited and was vice president and director of the Sydney Organising Committee for the Olympic Games (SOCOG) from 1993 to 1999.
+Coles was a member of the Executive Board of the Australian Olympic Committee from 1973, and was Secretary General between 1985 – 1993, then Director of International Relations from 1993 – 1999.
+He was a member of the Board of the Sydney Olympics 2000 Bid Limited and was Vice President and director of the Sydney Organising Committee for the Olympic Games (SOCOG) from 1993 to 1999.

-Coles is a foundation member and member of the Executive Board of the Oceania National Olympic Committees since 1981 and was a board member of the Australian Sports Drug Agency from 1996 to 1998.
-He has also been a member of the Australian Sports Commission from 1984 to 1987 and from 1989 to 1991.
-He has been chairman of the New South Wales Institute of Sport from 1995 and was the honorary secretary for the NSW Olympic Council from 1973 to 1985.
+Coles is a foundation member of the Executive Board of the Oceania National Olympic Committees (1981) and was a board member of the Australian Sports Drug Agency from 1996 – 1998.
+He was also a member of the Australian Sports Commission between 1984 – 1987, then again from 1989 – 1991 and was chairman of the New South Wales Institute of Sport from 1995, as well as the honorary secretary for the NSW Olympic Council from 1973 to 1985.

-In 1983, Coles was made a Member of the Order of Australia (AM) for his services to sport.
+1983: Made a Member of the Order of Australia (AM) for his services to sport